 Cathay Pacific Airways (CX) has just launched its first Airbus A350-900 aircraft on its Hong Kong-Manila route.
-This new A350 features Cathay Pacific’s latest inflight products in the A350 Business Class, Premium Economy Class and Economy Class cabins.
+This new A350 features Cathay Pacific’s latest inflight products in the A350 Business Class which I have reviewed, Premium Economy Class and Economy Class cabins.
 The new Airbus A350 series will also be the first fleet to launch with the new Cathay Pacific livery (shown above).
 However, the airline’s existing fleet will be repainted with the new livery as aircraft go through their normal maintenance schedule over the next five years, with some 150 aircraft getting the new look in total.

-The Airbus A350 is built largely from the lighter construction material, carbon fibre, which enables a 25 per cent increased operational efficiency.
-The A350 has a number of advantages over older jets including a quieter environment, larger panoramic windows, LED mood lighting that can simulate sunset and sunrise, lower cabin pressure and a high-efficiency filtration system that changes the air in the cabin completely every three minutes.
+The Airbus A350 is built largely from the lighter construction material, carbon fiber, which enables a 25 percent increased operational efficiency.
+The A350 has a number of advantages over older jets including a quieter environment, larger panoramic windows, LED mood lighting that can simulate sunset and sunrise, lower cabin pressure, and a high-efficiency filtration system that changes the air in the cabin completely every three minutes.

-The Cathay Pacific Airbus A350 will also offer Wi-Fi connectivity for passengers for US$9.95 per hour, US$12.95 for a short-haul pass or US$19.95 for a long-haul pass.
+The Cathay Pacific Airbus A350 will also offer Wi-Fi connectivity for passengers for $9.95 USD per hour, $12.95 USD for a short-haul pass, or $19.95 USD for a long-haul pass.

 Business Class Seats On Cathay Pacific Airbus A350

 The shell of the business class seats remains the same as previous business class seat designs, but seat pitch has been increased from 43 to 45 inches.
 The flatbed remains the same length at 75 inches long.